andrewmayer515/mu-prediction-contest-legacy/README.md

 In the example, this is `answer: 167`.
 This value will need to be looked up post game for the given question and is used in calculating which user has the closest (or exact) answer to a given question.
 The formatting of this may be different for different types of questions.
 Refer to [key-example.js](https://github.com/andrewmayer515/mu-prediction-contest/blob/master/data/key-example.js) for examples.

 #### Type
-In the exaple, this is `type: CONSTANTS.NUMBER`.
+In the exaple, this is `type: TYPE.NUMBER`.
 This designates the type of question being asked.
 There are currently 3 supported types:
-*  `CONSTANTS.NUMBER` - The answer is a number.
+*  `TYPE.NUMBER` - The answer is a number.
-*  `CONSTANTS.PLAYER` - The answer is a player name.
+*  `TYPE.PLAYER` - The answer is a player name.
-*  `CONSTANTS.PLAYER_NUMBER` - The answer is both a number and a player name.
+*  `TYPE.PLAYER_NUMBER` - The answer is both a number and a player name.

 ### URL
 This is the URL to the [muscoop.com](https://www.muscoop.com/) prediction post where the script will gather data from: